 Common ravens are the most widely distributed raven species.
 Ravens are also completely black in color, although they are bigger than crows and have puffy feathers around their throat and a thicker beak.
 Ravens live throughout the northern hemisphere in several different habitats, including mountains, forests, beaches and grasslands.
 They tend to be solitary or live in pairs, unlike the more social American crows.
 Ravens eat insects, fish, eggs, baby tortoises and garbage.

 Crows and ravens are known for being highly intelligent.
-Ravens understand cause and effect, while crows often use tools that they make themselves.
+They can understand cause and effect, and often use tools that they make themselves.
 They are also very playful and mischievous and can be trained to mimic calls or perform tricks when kept as pets.

 Jackdaws are highly social birds found in parts of Europe, northern Africa and western Asia.
 Unlike crows and ravens, jackdaws have light eyes and gray feathers on their head, neck and chest.
 The rest of their bodies are covered with black feathers.
 They are also smaller and have shorter beaks.
 Jackdaws inhabit woodlands, pastures and parks, feeding on seeds, insects, snails, spiders and garbage.